dvanoni/notero/README.md

    - dragging and dropping it into the Add-ons Manager window _or_
    - selecting it using the **Install Add-on From File...** option in the gear menu in the top-right corner of the window
-4. Restart Zotero to activate the plugin.
-5. Open the Notero preferences from the **Tools → Notero Preferences...** menu item, and enter the required preferences.
+4. Open the Notero preferences from the **Tools → Notero Preferences...** menu item, and enter the required preferences.
    - Note for Zotero 7 users: The Notero preferences have moved into a section in the main Zotero preferences window.